Eterea/blender/docs/addons.md

 [Simplify Curves+](https://extensions.blender.org/add-ons/simplify-curves-plus/) - To simplify curves, both in the 3D viewport and also

-[Synchronize Workspaces](https://extensions.blender.org/add-ons/synchronize-workspaces) - Synchronize 3D views between workspaces
+[Synchronize Workspaces](https://extensions.blender.org/add-ons/synchronize-workspaces) - Synchronize 3D views between workspaces  *[ WIN UPDATE ]*

 [Tree Clipper](https://extensions.blender.org/add-ons/tree-clipper/) - exporting and importing Blender node trees as JSON- Here is a [REPOSITORY](https://tree-clipper.com/) with some samples (Use the dedicated TAB at N panel) *[ WIN UPDATE ]*